iandorsey00/geodata/README.md

 To create a PlaceVector, raw data corresponding to its components are first collected; this is referred to as raw subcomponent data.
-Using the median values and standard deviation for such data (see `PlaceVector.py` for the calculation method), these are assigned scores with
+Using the median values and standard deviation for such data (see below for the calculation method), these are assigned scores with:

 * 0 representing 0,
 * 50 representing the median value, and